ajrowland/andrewrowland/content/posts/2008-04-29-consume-dotnet-web-service-using-jquery.md

 ### Michael Mofokeng
 *September 2, 2010 at 8:19 am*

 Hi There.
-I’ve re-created the example as a project but its not working from my side.
-It’is doesn’t return a success or failed message either.
+I've re-created the example as a project but its not working from my side.
+It'is doesn't return a success or failed message either.

 ---